 Don’t know anyone that speaks German?
 Not a problem.
 There are many “internet cafes,” forums or other types of online communities that offer strangers the ability to converse safely and anonymously in order to practice language.
 Who knows when language will become a tool to make a new friend?

 Although Germans may not have a reputation for being publicly gregarious, most of them will be polite enough to put up with a brief conversation when it’s been imposed on them.

-For those not actually living in a German-speaking country, a little creativity is required.
+For those not actually living in a German-speaking country, a little creativity is required to refresh German this way.
 You’ll have to find the Germans first.

 German restaurants and delis often hire staff from the homeland to keep the place more authentic.
 German-themed bars are a good place to try, especially when there’s a big Fußball (soccer) or handball match for the national team airing on the television.